wireless-broadband-alliance/wba-openroaming-portal/README.md

 ## 💡 Why it was created?

-The primary objective of the **OpenRoaming Provisioning Portal is to simplify the provisioning of identities using Passpoint**, enabling an OpenRoaming network to support seamless Wi-Fi connectivity and enhance security for users across various environments.
+The primary goal of the **OpenRoaming Provisioning Portal is to simplify the provisioning of identities using Passpoint**, enabling an OpenRoaming network to support seamless Wi-Fi connectivity and enhance security for users across various environments.

 The goal is to **provide secure Wi-Fi access to everyone** without the need for repeated logins or unsecure/open networks, making Wi-Fi connectivity for individuals and enterprises easier, quicker, and more user-friendly.

-## 🤔 How it works?
+## 🤔 How does it work?

 OpenRoaming is an **open standard developed to enable global, secure, and automatic Wi-Fi connectivity**.
 With OpenRoaming, users can connect to Wi-Fi networks without being prompted for login credentials.
 Instead, it utilizes